GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 older generation but young users who have never seen a floppy disc may be confused by the metaphor.
 Likewise, the 'hamburger' menu icon has been known to confuse users when presented without a label.

-When introducing an offline icon try to remain consistent with the industry standard visual (if one exists) as well as providing a text label and description.
+When introducing an offline icon try to remain consistent with industry standard visuals (when they exist) as well as providing a text label and description.
 For example, saving for offline might be a typical download icon or perhaps if the action involves syncing it could be a syncing icon.
 Some actions may be interpreted as saving for offline rather than demonstrating a network's status.
 Think of the action you are trying to convey rather than presenting the user with an abstract concept.
 For